-A young recreational drone flyer finds enjoyment and fun spending time outdoors and having a new perspective from the sky.
+A young recreational drone flyer finds enjoyment and fun spending time outdoors and having a new perspective from the sky

-Kane Leussink is a 17-year-old recreational drone flyer who picked up the hobby two years ago while on holiday in Hawaii with his family and was instantly curious when he saw a drone fly over the ocean.
+Kane Leussink is a 17-year-old recreational drone flyer who picked up the hobby 2 years ago while on holiday in Hawaii with his family and was instantly curious when he saw a drone fly over the ocean.
 He already had a passion for photography and cinematography and could see that drones could offer an interesting angle to learn from.